nest/nest-simulator/ACKNOWLEDGMENTS.md

 Acknowledgments
 ---------------

+NEST development has been supported by many organisations, programs and individuals since 1993.
+The following list of support received is therefore necessarily incomplete.

+The NEST developers gratefully acknowledge support and funding received from:

 The authors gratefully acknowledge the received support and funding from
 - the European Union 6th and 7th Framework Program under grant agreement no.
   15879 (FACETS),